ChrisDeCleene/prokeepReactApp/README.md

 # Simple React Login Form with Validation

 > A React app created using Create-React-App that consists of a login form that sends a login REST post request to this stubbed REST service: https://reqres.in.
-To increase the user experience of this project, I have added a home page, profile page and authorization page using react-router v6.
-In addition, I utilize local storage to persist user sessions across reloads.
+To increase the user experience of this project, I utilize local storage to persist user sessions between visits.

 ## Table of Contents